-To detect blue LEDs, a blob detector filters the image for the blue pixels.
+Target Detection: To detect ground robots, a blob detector filters the image for red and green pixels.
 Each pixel's hue, saturation, and intensity are checked for satisfaction of predetermined range conditions to form a new binary image.
 If all a pixel's attributes fall within the ranges, the pixel is set to white, representing 'on', in the new image.
 Otherwise, it is set to black, or 'off'.
 The binary image then goes through a series of dilations and erosions.
 Dilation increases the size of blobs around the edge, thus filling in any holes and gaps.
 Erosion does the opposite, eliminating any small noise.
 The image is segmented to isolate individual blobs in the image frame, and its moments are calculated to finds its position and area in the image frame.
-All candidate blobs are further filtered for candidates that are small enough to be LEDs and large enough to not be mistaken for noise.
+All candidate blobs are further filtered to ensure their size is within the acceptable range that defines a ground robot.